isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 ## **Travel Insurance with COVID-19 Coverage**

-#### 1. Do all travellers entering Singapore require mandatory insurance coverage?
+#### 1. Do all travellers entering Singapore require mandatory travel insurance covering COVID-19?

-The requirement will apply to short-term visitors who are entering Singapore under the Air Travel Pass (ATP) and Reciprocal Green Lanes (RGLs).
+The mandatory insurance requirement will apply to short-term visitors who are entering Singapore under the Air Travel Pass (ATP) and Reciprocal Green Lanes (RGLs).
 It will not apply to returning Singapore Citizens/Permanent Residents (SCs/PRs), as they are able to tap on regular healthcare financing arrangements for their inpatient medical bills should they develop onset of COVID-19 symptoms within 14 days of their return.

 #### 2. How can travellers purchase the insurance coverage?

-The SafeTravel website provides a list of products offered by Singapore-based insurers (see below).
-Travellers can visit the respective insurers’ websites to purchase the inbound insurance plan.
+There are products offered by Singapore-based insurers.
+Travellers can visit the respective insurers’ websites or enquire with the contact points in the table below to purchase the inbound insurance plan.
 Travellers may also purchase overseas products which cover their visit to Singapore.

 <table>
 <thead>